As many as 23 million Americans may have symptoms of Long COVID. Many are unaware that their symptoms were brought on by a COVID-19 infection.

 Volunteers can help scientists understand Long COVID

-The Researching COVID to Enhance Recovery (RECOVER) Initiative aims to understand, prevent, and identify treatments for Long COVID.
-RECOVER can help us understand how many people have Long COVID, who is at risk, and why some people recover while others do not.
+The Researching COVID to Enhance Recovery (RECOVER) Initiative is a study to understand, prevent, and identify treatments for Long COVID.
+RECOVER wants to learn how many people have Long COVID, who is at risk, and why some people recover while others do not.

 Anyone can help us learn more about Long COVID by volunteering to participate in RECOVER research studies.
 This includes people with Long COVID, as well as people who currently have COVID-19, people who had COVID-19 in the past, and people who have never had COVID-19.
 Recovercovid.org has more about how to join studies.